tpoisot/one-o-eight-syntax/README.md

 All screenshots use the free [Hack](https://github.com/chrissimpkins/Hack) font at 15pt, which is *great*.
-All variants use a palette with five colors, and each color has a lighter variant.
+All variants use a palette with five colors, and each color has a lighter variant and a darker variant.

 ### Bright on Light (default)